Table of Contents

-One of our go to walks nearby when we don’t have time to travel far is a walk starting at Groombridge on the Kent/Sussex border that heads along the old railway line towards East Grinstead and Three Bridges.
+One of our go to walks nearby when we don’t have time to travel far is a walk starting at Groombridge on the Kent/Sussex border that heads along the disused railway line towards East Grinstead and Three Bridges.

 It’s just a short drive from Nicky’s house in Tunbridge Wells, so easy to get to, and starts in the lovely little village of Groombridge, which is home to a beautiful 17th century moated manor house, Groombridge Place.
 (Nicky, in her work as a curtain maker, has done some work for the owners here).